badaix/snapcast/doc/json_rpc_api/stream_plugin.md

 source = pipe:///tmp/snapfifo?name=MPD&controlscript=meta_mpd.py
 ```

 If a relative path is given, Snapserver will search the script in `/usr/share/snapserver/plug-ins`.
+An example script `meta_mpd.py` is shipped with the server installation, that can be used with mpd stream sources.

 A Stream plugin must support and handle the following [requests](#requests), sent by the Snapcast server